 Workplace diversity trends

 Where are we now and where are we headed?
-The following statistics reveal the state of diversity in the workplace today.
+These three developments reveal diversity advancements in the workplace today:

-- The #MeToo movement has resulted in subtle and concrete change in the workforce.
+- The #MeToo movement has brought subtle and concrete change to the workforce.
 Women in leadership positions bring an important perspective to the corporate world.
-In 2019 there was a woman on the board of every S&P 500 company.

-- While many workplace initiatives target diversity, there is still much progress to be made.
+While many workplace initiatives target diversity, there is still much progress to be made.
 Especially in light of recent protests surrounding social justice, companies are more than ever aware of the need for diversity.
-However, there is still a gap between desire and representation.
-But actions like the Business Roundtable show increased seriousness on the part of major corporations.

-At Spring Health, we are committed to diversity and inclusion, allowing employers to find best-fit mental health solutions for their diverse workforces: From more involved to less complex interventions, the Precision Mental Healthcare solutions offered by Spring Health provide individualized support.
-Contact Spring Health to discover how we can help your team.
+At Spring Health, we are committed to diversity and inclusion, allowing employers to find best-fit mental health solutions for their diverse workforces.